aaronu7/saas-plugins/README.md

 - Download the "NUnit 3 Test Adapter" extension to view example tests in the Test Explorer

 Future Considerations:
-- Elaborate on the trivial WinForm... make it more interactive.
+- Explore other trivial interfaces (WinForms
 - Add a basic web service API example.
 - Extend usage cases with more complex designs.
-- Elaborate on metadata details for function calls... or export xml from comments during compile.
+- Use the metadata from the xml generated during the compile process.
 - Add a "plugin publisher" solution